ExtrieveTechnologies/ImageWizHelper/README.md

    ResetAllDPI = 1
    ResetZeroDPI = 2
    ```
-   *If only compression is to be performed then pass 0 as the option.*
+   - *If only compression is to be performed then pass 0 as the option.*
-   *If all images has to be resized to the standard page size then use **ResetAllDPI** option*
+   - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
-   *If only mobile captured images to be resized then keep **ResetZeroDPI** as the parameter.*
+   - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-5. **CompressToJpeg** - *This function will compress as single input file and create a Jpeg output file.*
+5. **CompressToJpeg** - *This function will compress as a single input file and create a Jpeg output file.*

    ```C / C++
    //C/C++